 Neoplasia is another possible cause of worsening vestibular disease, particularly in older dogs.
 However, this is still a rare cause of vestibular disease.
-Treatment options for a brain tumor depends upon the location and type of the tumor, but unfortunately are limited.
+Treatment options for a brain tumor depend upon the location and type of the tumor, but unfortunately, are limited.

 Related Posts About Vestibular Disease in Dogs: